SkillsFundingAgency/das-enterprise-automation-test-suite/README.md

 ### Multiple Environments:
 The framework is designed to execute the tests on multiple environments.
-1. All the default details specific to environment (Ex: Url, Credentials etc) are defined in App.config file.
+1. All the default details specific to environment (Ex: Url, Credentials etc) are defined <Arvind please add more details here>
-2. EnvironmentConfigurator (Project/Tests/TestSupport/) reads the data from App.Config and stores the values in variables.
-Which then can be used during the tests.
-3. Tests can be executed on multiple environments by replacing the default values provided in App.Config using Configuration Manager and transforming the data

 ### Supported Browsers: The framework can currently work on the following browsers
 1. Chrome - use "chrome", "googlechrome" or "local" as values for the Browser in appsettings